projecttacoma/fqm-execution/governance.md

 Issues are closed upon resolution or inactivity.
 This includes the following:
 - An issue may require only information.
 In this case, the issue will be closed after the information is provided.
 - An issue may require an update to `fqm-execution`.
 In this case, the issue will be closed after a pull request has been accepted resolving the issue.
 The next release of `fqm-execution` will include the update.
+- An issue may require an update to a dependency project.
+In this case, the issue will be closed once the update has been implemented in the dependency project and the updated dependency is incorporated in a release of `fqm-execution`.
 - An issue may be filed with no follow up activity from the submitter (e.g. more information is required, but not provided).
 In this case, the issue will be closed and a new issue will need to be filed to revisit if necessary.

 # Dependency Linking